aidant842/MSP2/README.md

 * **CSS3**
 * **Vanilla JS**
 * **Markdown**
-* **Visual Studio Code** development environment (GitHub was having issues when i was building this project so i decided to use VS Code for most of the development - i also used the liver server extension)
+* **Visual Studio Code** development environment (GitPod was having issues when i was building this project so i decided to use VS Code for most of the development - i also used the liver server extension)
 * **Git** for version control
 * **Github** to hold my project
 * **Github pages** to deploy my project to the web.